saorsa/blacksmiths/linux/Linux Introduction.md

             Using text pattern
             Using regular expression
 Linux redirection https://www.guru99.com/linux-redirection.html
-Pipes and their usage, the grep command
-CRON jobs, their definition
+Pipes and their usage, the grep command (IPC) https://tldp.org/LDP/lpg/node21.html CRON jobs, their definition
 Using the tar command to archive/unarchive files
 Using the gzip/gunzip commands